Managed by Del Lacey

-Join us for the 2017/18 season.
-All our upcoming matches are announced on our Facebook pages.
+Join us for the 2018/19 season.
+All our upcoming matches are announced on our Facebook team pages.

-Join us for the 2017/18 season.
-When we have played our matches the results are shared in our Facebook pages.
+Join us for the 2018/19 season.
+When we have played our matches the results are shared in our Facebook team pages.

 Our sole aim, is to provide children of all abilities with a unique footballing experience, developing their physical, social and communication skills, in a safe environment.
 We do this by delivering structured training sessions through a combination of fun and enjoyable games designed to increase your child's co-ordination and confidence.
 Through natural progression, moving up within the designated year groups, we introduce specific techniques aimed at improving each individuals footballing skills and knowledge of the game.
 At all times players are encouraged to make their own decisions, without fear of making mistakes.